 How do users get routed to a data center?

-The RHI method used internally or externally with BGP is proper when you are forced to use IP as the site selection method.
-For example, this may be the case when you have hard-coded IP addresses in the application used primarily with legacy applications, or you are concerned about DNS caching issues.
+The RHI method used internally or externally with BGP is proper when using IP as the site selection method.
+For example, this may be the case when you have hard-coded IP addresses in the application used primarily with legacy applications or are concerned about DNS caching issues.
 Site selection based on RHI and BGP requires no changes to DNS.

 However, its main drawback is that it cannot be used for active/active data centers and is primarily positioned as an active / standby method.
 This is because there is only ever one routing table entry in the routing table.